 3. Reducing habit load

-An effective way of is one good reason to reduce your habit load if you are because if your habits are small and easy to start, then you will be less likely to procrastinate.
+If your habits are small and easy to start, then you will be less likely to procrastinate.

 One strategy for making habits stick is to break them down into more manageable chunks.
 James Clear gives the example of the remarkable productivity of the famous writer Anthony Trollope.